sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ## Conclusion

 And that's it!
-We've got a completely serverless click counter in Angular.
+We've got a completely serverless click counter app built with Angular.
 A local development environment, to test and make changes.
+A web based dashboard to manage your app.
 And it's deployed to production as well, so you can share it with your users.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!